What is mental capacity?

 Fee discounts and exemptions are available on Court fees, for those on a low income – these are based on the person’s income for the property and affairs order, or the Deputy’s income for the health and personal welfare order.

 In addition to the Court’s fees, you will need to pay legal fees for any help and advice you have obtained.

 Obtaining a deputyship order for someone with dementia is a long-winded process that can be very expensive.
 It is therefore important to take action quickly if someone with dementia has been recently diagnosed and their symptoms are not severe.

-If you would like further advice about obtaining power of attorney for a dementia patient or you believe you may now need a Deputyship Order, please contact our team on 0800 788 0500 or email firstname.lastname@example.org.
+If you would like further advice about obtaining power of attorney for someone with a dementia diagnosis or you believe you may now need a Deputyship Order, please contact our team on 0800 788 0500 or email firstname.lastname@example.org.